crvinnie/Mathematics-Learning/README.md

 ## 001 Square and Square Roots is Available!
 <br>
 This tackles a simple input-and-output code for square and square root values.
-You may download the file [001 Square and Square Roots](and).

 ## 002 Physics Calculus: Position, Velocity, and Acceleration is Available!
 <br>